LethalEthan/Bluetooth-Unlock/README.md

 # Bluetooth-Unlock
-Unlock your Computer using a Bluetooth device when nearby
+Unlock your Linux based Computer using a Bluetooth device when nearby

 About
 -----